Billing

 Your loan program must follow American Bar Association (ABA) and Interest on Lawyers' Trust Accounts (IOLTA) guidelines, without exception.
 This shields you from inadvertent ethics violations that can result from charges against trust accounts.

 LawPay is a recognized leader in payment management for the legal industry.
 Our software, including Pay Later, is fully compliant with ABA and IOLTA guidelines.
-More than 100,000 law firms trust LawPay to process client payments securely and ethically.
+That’s why over 110,000 legal professionals trust LawPay to process client payments securely and ethically.

 Payments that use Pay Later can be directed into trust accounts or operating accounts.
 LawPay will never debit fees from trust accounts.

-Your loan program must integrate into your billing software and workflow.
+Your loan program should integrate into your billing software and workflow.
 Without integration, the loan offering increases the workload for your staff and makes it harder for clients to pay you.

-By using Pay Later through LawPay, your client will see Pay Later as an additional online payment option, alongside credit cards and eChecks.
-When clients select this option, it initiates the loan application process, similar to the point of sale installment loan options offered by major retailers.
+For example, when clients select LawPay’s Pay Later option to pay their invoice, the loan application process is initiated.
 The application collects some personal information, and the client receives a real-time decision on the loan.
 The entire process takes only a few minutes.

-Pay Later supports loans from $150 to $17,500 to individual customers only.
-Business customers are not eligible for loans through Pay Later.
+Pay Later supports loans from $150 to $25,000 to individual clients only.
+Business clients are not eligible for loans through Pay Later.

 You cannot rely on a loan program that requires your clients to collect money from the lender and then pass it along to your firm.
 This would likely result in lost funds, plus more time spent on bill collection.

-Pay Later delivers the borrowed funds directly to your firm via Automated Clearing House (ACH) after the loan is approved.
+Lawyer loan programs like Pay Later deliver the borrowed funds directly to your firm via Automated Clearing House (ACH) after the loan is approved.
 Settlement of funds usually takes three to five days following loan approval.

 The payment is recorded and credited to the client, just as a credit card or eCheck payment would be.
 Since LawPay integrates with dozens of accounting and legal software programs, the entire process should be seamless, for your clients and your office staff.